 This is the 7th post in this series about how to avoid the life trap called entitlement in business.
 All the articles contain approximately 30 issues framed as limiting beliefs that might cause trouble in the marketing and sales business.
 Still, this list isn’t exhaustive.
-I chose only those beliefs that I have most frequently met in my consulting and marketing experience.
+I chose only those beliefs I have most frequently met in my consulting and marketing experience.
 There are many shapes and forms this temptation might take.
 If you know how to recognize it, even if you’re hit by entitlement, you might get ahead of it.
-Reframe it and avoid it, it will be easier to get free.
+Reframe it and avoid it; it will be easier to get free.
 Still, reading and implementing these posts at an intellectual level does not automatically free your life (or your business) from this trap.
 Once you have solved the consequences, you still have to deal with the effects of your past behaviors.

 If you liked this article, I also invite you to read:

-Copyright © Marcus Victor Grant 2017-present Series started in 2017 and updated for publishing in 2020.
+Copyright © Marcus Victor Grant 2017-present Series started in 2017 and was updated for publishing in 2020.
 Copyright © Marcus Victor Grant, all rights reserved.